Benjamin-Dobell/Heimdall/Win32/README.txt

             Product Codes (or product IDs) are designated by manufacturers and are generally the definitive means of referring to a particular device.
 Examples are "GT-I9000", "GT-I9100" and "SCH-I897".
-If you're unsure of a particular product code then Google and GSMArena are your friends!
+If you're unsure of a particular product code then both Google and GSMArena are your friends!